Yahoo welcomes release of Chinese writer jailed for email

 The group PEN International, which promotes freedom of speech, said on Saturday that Shi had been released 15 months before the end of his sentence.

-It was not immediately clear why he had been let out early, though such releases can be granted in China due to good behavior in jail.
+It was not immediately clear why he had been let out early, though such releases can be granted in China due to good behaviour in jail.

 Shi’s prosecution was based on an email he sent to a New York-based website detailing media restrictions ahead of the 15th anniversary of the 1989 crackdown on pro-democracy protests around Beijing’s Tiananmen Square.